 It actually turns out, the real explanation of Kündig’s experiment is the same as that given for the Mössbauer rotor experiments.

 We can conclude that the Doppler effect is an effect of the mechanical waves, which are vibrations of matter, of the vibrating particles (matter) in the stationary space.
-The electromagnetic field together with the gravitational field exists on the space and warps the space.
-That is why, the electromagnetic radiation is a vibration (oscillation) of the space itself, and therefore, the “Doppler effect” is not applicable to the electromagnetic radiation.
+The electromagnetic field together with the gravitational field exists on space and warps the space.
+That is why, electromagnetic radiation is a vibration (oscillation) of the space itself – and therefore, the “Doppler effect” is not applicable to the electromagnetic radiation.
 Moreover, in the monograph “Accelerating Expansion of the Universe – the Reasonable Alternative”, ISBN: 9798703848845, is founded that the vacuum (the so-called “empty space”) turns out to be accumulated energy, “compressed” at different levels by the fundamental forces of nature.